JacobNakayu/web-app-base/documentation/03-environment-configuration.md

 - Web Container
     - Uses the Dockerfile located in the current directory
     - Mounts (creates a live connection between) the local files and directories in the container:
-        - `/django_apps`: Contains the python code that django needs to run
+        - `/steesh_app`: Contains the python code that django needs to run
-        - `/staticfiles`: Contains the collected buit files that Nginx needs to pass to the webpage
+        - `/staticfiles`: Contains the static files (besdies those bulit by Vite) that Nginx needs to render the page (logos, images, etc.)
     - Equates (maps) port `8080` on the host computer to `8080` in the container
-    - Tells the container to look for python code in `/itsecurity-app_name`
+    - Tells the container to look for python code in `/itsecurity-steesh`
     - Ensures that **db** is running before starting **web**
     - Loads environment variables from .env
 - Nginx Container
-    - Uses the latest **nginx** image from Docker Hub
+    - Uses just the **nginx_stage** part of Dockerfile
-    - Mounts `/conf` to `/etc/nginx/conf.d` in the container to track configuration files
-    - Mounts `web-app-base/staticfiles` to the Nginx HTML directory
+    - Mounts `it-security-steesh/staticfiles` to the Nginx HTML directory
     - Maps port `80` on the host to `80` in the container so we can access the Nginx server
     - Ensures **web** starts before starting **nginx**
 - DB Container
     - Uses the latest **postgres** image from Docker Hub
     - Sets the container to automatically restart if it fails
     - Loads environment variables from .env
-    - Mounts a volume of data called `db_data_app_name` to store PostgreSQL data
+    - Mounts a volume of data called `db_data_steesh` to store PostgreSQL data
     - Maps port `5432` on the host to `5432` in the container so we can access the PostgreSQL database.
-- db_data_app_name Volume
+- db_data_steesh Volume
     - Creates a data volume so our database persists over container restarts and recreations.
 </details>
 </details>